 Just imagine rocking up to jam with some experienced musicians and at that awkward moment when they ask what you know, you just start blasting through riff after riff from this list.

 Have fun and get cracking learning them all.
-No matter how long or how little you have been playing, you will learn a lot from learning all these riffs.
+No matter how long or how little you have been playing, you will learn a lot from learning all these cool riffs on guitar.